GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

 some effect that gives a ONE TIME bonus of +1 Dynasty Renown fo each living ruler of your dynasty
 - maybe an event that occurs randomly on expeditions.
-- maybe a consumable artifacty
+- maybe a consumable artifact
 - maybe also only counts elf rulers if its something specific to elf supremacists

+If renown is becoming a worthless currency with how big your dynasty is, maybe create a whole new way to spend it!
+- ELITE MAA MERCENARIES!!!

 battle of wills discord app
 - player challenges another channel member